okta/terraform-provider-okta/README.md

 The Terraform Okta provider is a plugin for Terraform that allows for the full lifecycle management of Okta resources.
 This provider is maintained internally by the Okta development team.

+## Examples

+All the resources and data sources has [one or more examples](./examples) to give you an idea of how to use this provider to build your own Okta infrastructure.
+Provider's official documentation is located in the [official terraform registry](https://registry.terraform.io/providers/oktadeveloper/okta/latest/docs), or [here](./website/docs) in form of raw markdown files.

 # Development Environment Setup

 ## Requirements